annepetersen/handbook/pages/training-and-development/external-speaking-request-playbook.md

 You’ll participate as a TTS employee and discuss the work you do on behalf of GSA and our partners.
-You’ll be using GSA funds to travel to the event or pay for conference fees.
-You’ll prepare during your work time and use GSA equipment
+You’ll be using GSA funds to travel to the event or pay for conference fees, if applicable.
+You’ll prepare during your work time using GSA equipment.

 #### Personal capacity

-You didn’t receive the invitation because of your position at TTS, but because of your expertise in the subject.
+You didn’t receive the invitation because of your position at TTS, but because of your expertise in the general subject.
 You won’t be representing TTS/GSA.
 You’ll refrain from discussing any official work you do at TTS/GSA or with our partners.
 You’ll use your personal leave or participate after work hours.
 You’ll prepare on your own time and use your own equipment.